OpenF2/F2/docs/src/container-development.md

 #### AppRender

 The `appRender()` method allows the container to wrap an app in extra HTML.
 The function should accept an `F2.AppConfig` object and also a string of HTML.
-The extra HTML can provide links to edit app settings and remove an app from the Container.
+The extra HTML can provide links to edit app settings and remove an app from the container.
 See `F2.Constants.Css` for CSS classes that should be applied to elements.

 #### BeforeAppRender